Bals Family History

 Purpose

-The purpose of this site to share my genealogical research, but more importantly, collaborate with fellow researchers and/or distant relatives in a quest to assemble a vast puzzle and retain the family history.
+The purpose of this site is to organize and understand my genealogical research, as well as collaborate with fellow researchers and/or distant relatives in a quest to assemble a vast puzzle in order to retain and pass down the family history.

-Like many researchers, I started on the well-known sites like Ancestry, MyHeritage, and FamilySearch quickly became frustrated.
-Multi-tiered paywalls for documents and storage capacity, strangers editing my tree with incorrect data, and the inability to curate the information as I desire.
+Like many family historians, I started on the well-known sites like Ancestry, MyHeritage, and FamilySearch, but quickly became frustrated.
+Multi-tiered paywalls for document access and storage capacity, strangers editing my tree with incorrect data, and the inability to curate the information as I desire … I found it all extremely limiting.

 Introduction

-My name is Bryan Bales and I am a Great-Grandson of Ferdinand Bals, who immigrated to Nebraska, USA from Schmerlecke, Germany in 1885.
+My name is Bryan Bales and I am a Great-Great-Grandson of Peter Ferdinand Bals, who immigrated to Nebraska, USA from Schmerlecke, Germany in 1885.

 I was born and raised in Iowa and I currently reside in Massachusetts.
-My Father legally changed the surname from Bals to Bales, but that’s a story for another time.
+My Father legally changed the surname from Bals to Bales in 1974/1975.

-If you have information which I’m missing on this site, I would absolutely welcome the knowledge.
-My only request is that you provide sources so that it can be factually verified.
+If you have family history information, I would absolutely welcome the knowledge.
+My only request is that you provide sources if able, so that it can be factually verified.

 Photos: Individuals and families, houses and farms, artifacts and possessions.
 Please include as much detail as possible [Full names of people, location names, artifact data and ownership, etc]

-Documents: Ship passengers lists, immigration records, military records, marriage records, death records, etc. I’m especially interested in the immigration records of Ferdinand and Henry coming to America in the mid to late 1880s.
+Documents: Ship passengers lists, emigration/immigration records, military records, marriage records, death records, etc. I’m especially interested in the initial emigration records of Ferdinand and Henry coming to America in the mid to late 1880s.

 Information: Family stories and facts.
 Ex.
 Why did the surname change?
 Who brought Bertha Bals to the USA?
 Who came to America before Ferdinand?

-Corrections: Surely I’ve made data entry mistakes, so if you catch one and want to help me get it fixed, that’s fine by me as well.
+Corrections: Surely I’ve made data entry mistakes [especially spelling errors], so if you catch one and want to help me get it fixed, no offense will be taken.

-Fill out the contact form below and I’ll get back to you via email
+Fill out the contact form below and I’ll promptly get back to you via email.